Multiprecision Computing Toolbox for MATLAB

 Toolbox provides a comprehensive library of computational routines covering the following areas:

-- Real and complex numbers, matrices and multidimensional arrays
+- Real and complex numbers, dense and sparse matrices, multidimensional arrays

 - Elementary mathematical functions and constants